tybenz/blog/_posts/2013-12-16-my-hour-of-code.md

 in an hour of code (they ended up with over 16 million).
 Code.org and many other participating organizations created self-guided tutorials to walk students through the fundamentals of programming.

 I was able to help out at a [Hickman Charter School](http://hcs.hickmanschools.org) by adding a short presentation on what code is all about.
-I'm extrememly appreciative of code.org's efforts to educate young people on such an important topic.
+I'm extremely appreciative of code.org's efforts to educate young people on such an important topic.
 Here's some photos from the event:

 ![](https://raw.github.com/tybenz/awes0.me/gh-pages/hoc1.jpg)